rathiromil13/Info_Viz_HW2/README.md

 Link: https://github.com/nanavatirutu/DS5500

 The similarity in our visualization is that we've used static plots to answer the question.
-The time range selected on X-axis is also similar.
-The differences are again the way we've implemented the plots.
-Rutu has used three different plots with one Y-axis while I've used five plots each with multiple Y-axes.
-Rutu has compared the target variables across time for six different continenets while I've processed it down to four.
+The time range selected on X-axis is also similar and it seems the transformation applied to aggregate the data is also very similar.
+The differences arise in the way we've implemented the plots.
+Rutu has used three different plots with one Y-axis as well as one correlation plot while I've used five plots each with multiple Y-axes.
+Another difference is Rutu has compared the target variables across time for six different continents while I've processed it down to four.

+For this task, Rutu has seperately ploted
+(i) GDP (Income) per Capita with time
+(ii)Life Expectancy with time
+(iii)Child Mortality Rate with time
-Rutu has seperately ploted GDP (Income) per Capita with time, Life Expectancy with time and Infant Mortality Rate with time for six continents which is easily interpretable.
-The X-axis being time and Y-axis being the target variable along with lines of different color showing the trend in those continents.
+(iv) Correlation plot showing correlation between GDP per Capita, Life Expectancy over time and Child Mortality over time

+These plots are easily interpretable.
+The X-axis being time and Y-axis being the target variable along with lines of different colour showing the trend in those continents.
 Legend is also very useful to identify the continent.

-My approach is different because I've plotted GDP (Income) per Capita with time, Life Expectancy with time and Infant Mortality Rate on same graph but with multiple Y-axis which are easily identifiable by color scheme.
-I've used world4_region file to get data for four continents and then potted the comparison for each continent and one as overall aggregate of all continents.
+For this task, my approach was different as I plotted all the variables using multi-axis plotting which allowed to fit all the dimensions over a static 2d plot where each axis has its colour scheme which makes it easy to see the trend in each variable together for a given time range.
+For this problem, I plotted the variables for different continents (4) and one plot for overall aggregate for each variable grouped by time using the above-mentioned method.

-It is difficult to identify the better method here as both the solutions look reasonable for a static plot approach, however I believe the plot I've used compare all three variables on same plot which makes it easy to compare the trend among themselves over the time while for Rutu's plot, it is easy to see the trend for each variable across different continents simaltaneously.
+It is difficult to identify the better method here as both the solutions look reasonable for a static plot approach, however I I found it little difficult to compare plot for each variable separately and then use the correlation matrix to see the relationship between themselves, so the plot I've used compare all three variables on same plot which makes it easy to compare the trend among themselves over the time while for Rutu's plot, it is easy to see the trend for each variable across different continents simultaneously.

 ## Solution 4: